- Home /

 - Climate Change

 The climate in Australia, and globally, has changed and is continuing to change at an increasing rate.
-The Bureau of Meteorology’s State of the Climate Report for 2020 indicated that over the past 50 years, there have been significant increases in average temperatures, increases in extreme heat events, a decline in average rainfall in southern Australia a warming and acidification of the ocean and rising sea levels.
+The Bureau of Meteorology’s State of the Climate Report for 2020 indicated that over the past 50 years, there have been significant increases in average temperatures, increases in extreme heat events, a decline in average rainfall in southern Australia, a warming and acidification of the ocean, and rising sea levels.
 This has resulted in decreased river flows and an increase in extreme fire weather.

-Predictions of future climates are based on a number of modelling scenarios, which vary according to assumptions of future carbon dioxide emissions (Representative Concentration Pathways or RCPs).
+Projections of future climates are based on a number of modelling scenarios, which vary according to assumptions of future carbon dioxide emissions (Representative Concentration Pathways or RCPs).
 The most common model outputs are based in two scenarios (RCP 4.5) which assumes that there will be some reduction in global emissions and RCP8.5 which assumes continued high emissions.
-Under both these scenarios, the predictions are for continuing trajectories of change with increased rates of change if emissions continue to increase (Figure 1).
+Under both these scenarios, the projections are for continuing trajectories of change with increased rates of change if emissions continue to increase (Figure 1).

-Figure 1: Climate change predictions for Victoria
+Figure 1: Climate change projections for Victoria

 Source: Victorian Climate Change Projections; Clarke et al. 2019.